 A trust dispute consists of a conflict between various parties that involves the terms of the trust or how a trust is administrated.
 These disputes can lead to lawsuits that must be handled in civil court although they may be settled outside of court.
 Many individuals and families in Texas and throughout the U.S. have created various types of trusts for many different purposes.

 These trusts consist of fiduciary relationships where the property or assets of one party are held by a trustee.
 The trustee manages those assets and passes them on to the heirs and beneficiaries named in the trust document once the trust creator has passed away.
 Many different kinds of trusts exist, including revocable “living” trusts which are probably the most common, irrevocable trusts, special needs trusts, charitable trusts, and more.
 They are widely used in estate planning.
-If you need to dispute the terms or administration of a trust or are the trustee of a trust that is being disputed, you can turn to Keith Morris Attorney at Law for superior legal representation throughout all phases of this legal matter.
+If you need to dispute the terms or administration of a trust or are the trustee of a trust that is being disputed, you can turn to Keith Morris & Stacy Kelly, Attorneys at Law for superior legal representation throughout all phases of this legal matter.

 Disputing a Trust in Texas